Mckzne/Player_ReID_Assignment/README.md

   - Team label
   - Frame number

-All logic is modular and built from scratch without relying on prebuilt tracking packages like ByteTrack.
+All logic is modular and built from scratch without relying on prebuilt tracking packages.

 ##  How to Set Up and Run